Obtaining the Record for an Appeal

 - When the transcript is completed, the original will be filed by the transcriber with the Clerk of the Court.
 The transcriber will also provide a copy to you and will serve and file notice of the filing on all other parties.
 [See RAP 9.5(a) and (b) as amended by the Supreme Court, 122 Wn.2d 1122 (1993).]

 Superior Court is a court of record.
 Most Superior Court proceedings are digitally recorded.
-To request a copy of the record, complete the Public CD/DVD Order Form - PDF and return it to Superior Court Administration with payment of $25 per each day / courtroom requested.
+To request an audio or audio/visual copy of the record, complete the Public CD/DVD Order Form - PDF and return it to Superior Court Clerk's Office with payment of $25 for each CD/Jump Drive (16 hour max). $10 for .mp3 audio files.

 The following transcriptionists have been approved by the Court to prepare appellate transcripts.